planeguy/clusterfriend/objects.md

 #OBJECTS

-##Profile
+##Home
 ###required
 - name
 - feed: href to main feed object

 ###optional
-- key: user's public key. it's possible that this user only makes and accepts open, public posts
+- pk: user's public key. it's possible that this user only makes and accepts open, public posts
-- image: href to profile image
+- img: href to profile image
 - cover: href to cover image
+- sigs: href to list of signed homes (id verification)
 - contact: a way to send a message to the user (email?
 IM?)
 - realName: {first: "user's first name", last: "users's last name"}